status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

 ```
 ws://127.0.0.1:8546
 ```

+>**Note:** If you're using [your own Infura endpoint](./infura-guide), you should enter that instead.

-Enter it, you should see the following output:
+Once you've entered your Web3 provider URL, you should see the following output:

 ```
 INF 2020-11-18 11:25:33.487+01:00 Launching beacon node